evomimic/map-narratives/docs/drafts/promise-weaves.md

   Shows current Promise Weaves forming in real time

 - **Membrane Synthesizer**
-  Algorithmically proposes when a set of Cells is ready to “gel” into a Collective Cell
+  Algorithmically proposes when a set of Cells is ready to “gel” into an Agent Space

 - **Weave Health Metrics**
   Track balance, depletion, trust breakdowns, or flow interruptions